niklata/muonsocks/README.md

 * Enhanced error handling
 * Correct some minor bugs (signal handling and memory leaks)

-It is compiled as C++ rather than C essentially for destructors and the RAII idiom.
-Exceptions or RTTI are not used, so bloat is minimal.

 muonsocks obsoletes nsocks; it is strictly superior aside from having no support for UDP over SOCKS which is virtually never used in practice.